 Prolotherapy and Platelet Rich Plasma Therapy

 Prolotherapy is an injection technique utilizing simple sugar or dextrose which causes a small controlled inflammation at weakened tissue.
 This triggers the immune system to initiate repair of the injured tendons and ligaments.
 Blood supply dramatically increases at the injured area.
 The body is alerted that healing needs to take place and reparative cells are sent to the treated area of the knee that needs healing.
-The body also lays down new collagen at the treated areas, thereby strengthening the weakened structures.
+The body also lays down new collagen in the treated areas, thereby strengthening the weakened structures.
 Once the tendons and ligaments are strengthened, the knee, even one that has been replaced, stabilizes.
-This may help the patient who has difficulty kneeling.

 Platelet Rich Plasma Therapy is the use of a patient’s blood platelets and healing factors to stimulate repair of a tendon it is considered when tendon damage is more severe.

 When the patients have already had a joint replacement, we will do a physical examination of the knee to assess how we may be able to help.

 - Prolotherapy and Platelet Rich Plasma Therapy fix soft tissue, it cannot fix hardware failure,